mindersec/minder/README.md

 consistently and securely.
 Policies can be set to alert only or auto-remediate.
 Minder provides a predefined set of rules and can also be configured to apply custom rules.

 Minder can be deployed as a Helm chart and provides a CLI tool `minder`.
-Stacklok, the company behind Minder, also provides a free-to-use hosted version of Minder (for public repositories only).
+Stacklok, a company supporting Minder, also provides a free-to-use hosted version of Minder (for public repositories only).
 Minder is designed to be extensible, allowing users to integrate with their existing tooling and processes.